Haplogroup V (mtDNA)

 Haplogroup V is a human mitochondrial DNA (mtDNA) haplogroup.
-The clade is believed to have originated over 14,000 years ago in Southern Europe.
+The clade is believed to have originated over 14,000 years ago in Southwestern Europe.

 Origin

 Haplogroup V derives from the HV0a subclade of haplogroup HV.
 In 1998 it was argued that V spread over Europe from an Ice Age refuge in Iberia.
 However more recent estimates of the date of V would place it in the Neolithic.

 Distribution

 Haplogroup V is a relatively rare mtDNA haplogroup, occurring in around 4% of native Europeans.
 Its highest concentration is among the Saami people of northern Fennoscandia (~59%).
 It has been found at a frequency of approximately 10% among the Maris of the Volga-Ural region, leading to the suggestion that this region might be the source of the V among the Saami.
 Haplogroup V has been observed at higher than average levels among Cantabrian people (15%) of northern Iberia, and among the adjacent Basque (10.4%).

 Haplogroup V is also found in parts of Northwest Africa.
 It is mainly concentrated among the Tuareg inhabiting the Gorom-Gorom area in Burkina Faso (21%), Sahrawi in the Western Sahara (17.9%), and Berbers of Matmata, Tunisia (16.3%).
 The rare V7a subclade occurs among Algerians in Oran (1.08%) and Reguibate Sahrawi (1.85%).